Jilan5/socket-programming-TCP-server/README.md

-# Simple Socket Programming Tutorial
+# TCP server using Python Socket Programming Module
-#

 ## Objective
 - Demonstrate basic TCP socket programming in Python.
 - Show how to build both single-threaded and multi-threaded servers.